samskivert/compose/docs/content/goals.md

   documentation, tutorials, examples, everything should be able to live inside the project and benefit from the structure, checking and liveness that one has when reading code in an IDE.

+## Projects, building

+* Many languages prescribe some aspects of code organization, but leave other aspects undefined.
+  The community has to come up with ad-hoc tooling to finish the job: IDEs, build systems, unit and integration test frameworks, and so forth.
+These often each invent their own incompatible notion of how to express project components, artifacts and dependencies, where intermediate build results are stored, etc. At best the tools manage to interoperate via an impoverished, least common denominator project model and at worst the developer has to write and maintain a bunch of manual glue to get these tools to interoperate, or rely on a diaspora of often poorly maintained plugins.

+  Compose will define a complete model that spans entire projects down to individual expressions, and includes additional concepts needed by the actual development process.
+I have a separate page with details on the [project model](../project-model/).

+* One tension that often comes up when reusing code maintained by a third party is how to resolve situations where the code doesn't quite do what you want.
+In very "permissive" langauges like JavaScript, developers have a lot of leeway to patch things at runtime, an expedience that usually results in disaster.
+In OO languages, developers can sometimes override methods and tweak behavior to accomplish their needs, or in extreme cases use reflection to access and change class internals.
+Or a library can be copied wholesale into your project and tweaked, at which point you've taken on the burden of manually merging future updates or abandoned the possiblity of benefiting from them.
+These "solutions" range from disastrous to merely highly undesirable.

+  Rather than attempt to design mechanisms into the language to facilitate "hooks" and customization, I plan to support the maintenance of local patches against library dependencies.
+  At any point, you can simply edit the code of a project dependency, and the system will maintain those edits as a diff against the library.
+When you upgrade the dependency, the patches will be reapplied and if they can be applied cleanly, you have nothing else to do.
+If not, you have to adapt your patches to the updated library.
+This is not a "zero effort" solution, but of course no such solution could possibly exist.
+This solution keeps you honest, in my opinion, about what you are doing: changing someone else's code without their knowledge.
+That comes with risks, so best not to hide those risks, but rather to help you manage them.

+  This also enables you to make the simplest possible change to the target code: no need to override a method and bend over backward to fit your change into places where extension points intentionally or accidentally exist.
+If you need to change a `3` to `4` then you just make that change.
+If you need to add an additional field to a record, no need to create a subclass and try to sneak that through the rest of the code undetected, just add the field to the record that needs it.

 ## Testing

 * Unit testing will be "built-in" and will benefit from the ability to easily expose dynamic views